rasmusab/officialcocktails/officialcocktails.com/content/cocktails/between_the_sheets.md

 - Shake all ingredients well with ice before straining into a chilled cocktail glass.
 - Consider garnishing with a lemon twist for an extra touch of elegance.

-## Alcohol-free alternative to a Between the sheets
+## Alcohol-free alternative to the Between the sheets

 An alcohol-free alternative to the drink Between the Sheets could be a mocktail called "Between the Sheets Mocktail."
 It can be made by combining pineapple juice, cranberry juice, lemon juice, and a splash of grenadine syrup.
 The drink can be garnished with a lemon twist or a pineapple wedge to make it visually appealing.
 This mocktail will provide the tangy and fruity flavors of the alcoholic original cocktail without the effects of alcohol.